Matra Durandal: Service history

 There is a persistent story that the first use of the current Matra Durandal was by Israeli Mirages during the Six-Day War.
 This is inaccurate, as this war took place ten years before the Durandal was first available on the arms market.
-Rather, the prototype French/Israeli anti-runway weapon program which actually cratered Egyptian runways in 1967 is related, but distinct from the Durandal.
+Rather, the prototype French/Israeli anti-runway weapon program which cratered Egyptian runways in 1967 is related, but distinct from the Durandal.
 The Israeli weapon used rockets rather than parachutes to brake over the target.
 The Matra development branch was in development from 1971 on and would form the basis for the Durandal which uses parachute braking.

 The Durandal was adopted by the US in a slightly modified form (with a steeper impact angle and a higher 630 knot deployment speed) as the BLU-107/B in the 1980s, and carried by F-111 and F-15E strike aircraft.